HollyCl/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Select **Draft with Copilot**.

-1. Review the email draft, make any necessary edits, and send it to your intended recipient.
+1. Review the email draft, make any necessary edits, attach your presentation, and send it to your intended recipient.

 And just like that, you're all set to impress your manager with a polished presentation!
 Happy presenting.